 Health consciousness is another growing trend in Japan, already one of the world’s healthiest societies.
 This has led to a surge in the popularity of drugstores, currently the fastest-growing retail channel in Japan.
 Overall, Japanese consumers are more actively directing their own healthcare choices, contributing to the transformation of the retail landscape.

-Want to Export your Products to Japan?
+Want to Import your Products to Japan?

-Let COVUE’s regulatory experts help you to speed up the market entry process so can that you can focus on your business.
-We’re here to help!
-It’s what we do best.
+COVUE’s regulatory experts help you to speed up the market entry process so can that you can focus on your business.
+We make the import process simple, compliant, and accessible to all.